|See what KSS is capable of – inspiring youngsters into building telescopes!|

 Inspired by the Khwarizmi Science Society’s visit to District Public School in Okara, and seeing a real telescope in action, Asad Mehmood decided to build his own.
 Motivated and mentored by Umair Asim and Ali Khan, KSS’s amateur astronomers, Asad has now built a 6 inch Newtonian and can see marvelous images, close-ups, of the moon from his rooftop in Okara.
 He has built the scope, found and ground mirrors and lenses, and achieved this wondrous feat.
 A story that tells us that hard work and passion sees no limit, not even the skies.

-This news is also a testament of KSS's growing connections with our budding inventors and scientists who come from outside the large cosmopolitan centres.
-The FSc student Asad Mehmood, in his interview sums this up very well:
+This news is also a testament of KSS’s growing connections with our budding inventors and scientists who come from outside the large cosmopolitan centers.
+The FSc student Asad Mehmood, in his interview, sums this up very well:

 Indeed Pakistan does have enormous talent, but it is not only in the cities.
-In the course of all these tempting descriptions it is a sad truth that the unfortunate children of Pakistan living in the rural areas are not noticed in terms of their abilities.
-Nevertheless this can be attributed to the inevitable disparity that exists between the economically rich and economically poor masses of our country.
+In the course of all these tempting descriptions, it is a sad truth that the unfortunate children of Pakistan living in rural areas are not noticed in terms of their abilities.
+Nevertheless, this can be attributed to the inevitable disparity that exists between the economically rich and economically poor masses of our country.

 IYA 2009 round-up from International Astronomical Union gives a boost to KSS